Can Renovations or Construction Affect Home Insurance?

-Before you make any home improvements, there are a few things you’ll need to take care of.
+But before you make any home improvements, there are a few things you’ll need to take care of.
 Namely, planning your reno, deciding on a budget, and making sure you’re insured.
 Check out our home renovation guide to make sure you've covered all your bases.

 Consider the scope of your renovation

-- Retrofit projects to update core components of the home (such as mechanical updates or exterior upgrades)
+• Retrofit projects to update core components of the home, such as mechanical updates or exterior upgrades

-- Maintenance upgrades required to repair or improve your home
+• Maintenance upgrades required to repair or improve your home

 Typically, retrofit or maintenance will preserve or add value to your home, while lifestyle improvements may vary.
 Extensive kitchen and bathroom renovations may increase home prices, while smaller improvements like painting a bedroom, may not.

 Finally, include a discussion about contractors when reviewing the scope of the updates.
 While it may be tempting to do the work on your own, contractors offer expertise and insurance.
-Opt for tradespeople that provide contracts and detailed invoicing — all protective in case something goes awry.
+Opt for tradespeople that provide contracts and detailed invoicing — all protective in case something goes wrong.

 Get a permit (if you need one)